About the Founder & Business

 Early Path into Growing & Teaching

-That childhood curiosity eventually led me to indoor gardening and for some years in the early 2000, I worked in the retail hydroponic industry.
-Around that time I also became a Master Gardener through the local Cornell Cooperative Extension, where I had the opportunity to present lectures on hydroponic systems and indoor grow environments.
-It was during this time that I first heard of plant tissue culture and it captured my imagination.
+That childhood curiosity eventually grew into a passion for indoor gardening, and in the early 2000s I worked in the retail hydroponics industry.
+During that time I also became a Master Gardener through Cornell Cooperative Extension, where I presented lectures on hydroponic systems and indoor growing environments.
+It was there that I was first introduced to plant tissue culture—a concept that immediately captured my imagination.

-My early attempt at tissue culture failed completely.
-Discouraged, I set the idea aside.
-Two decades later, it returned with clarity and purpose.
+My early attempts at plant tissue culture failed completely, and discouraged, I set the idea aside.
+Nearly two decades later, the idea returned—this time with clarity and purpose.

 From Biopharma to Plant Biotechnology